SOBotics/Botpy/docs/overview.rst

 2. :code:`commands` is a list consisting of :code:`Command` objects.

   1. All commands which can be run by the bot will have to be listed in this argument.
   2. The command will have appropriate functions for command usage, privileges and code to be run on invocation.
-Look at the commands section for more information on writing commands.
+Look at the commands section in the User Guide for more information on writing commands.

 .. warning:: Objects passed through this argument which do not adhere to the given command format will lead to the bot malfunctioning to an extent which cannot be predicted.